gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 3. Design a Youtube / Facebook like counter service

+Users can like a post/video and submit their likes, the service needs to count how many likes a post/video has.

 * A single counter that needs to be updated by many threads always creates contention.
 * Addition operation needs to be atomic making it difficult to scale.
 * If you treat the counter as a row in the DB and use optimistic locking with retry logic to increment with exponential backoff you avoid locking the resource but there are multiple attempts to update the counter which causes scale issues.
 Hence DB is out of picture.